 To the dismay of the team that labored to construct a high performance sales process, the embryonic journey from concept to adoption by the field sales force was never completed.
 This fruitless implementation was doomed by one major flaw.
 The diagnosis that follows reveals what happened and the lessons learned from this implementation we witnessed first hand.
-As a companion resource to this article, answer the nine sales process evaluation questions on pages 280 – 281 of the annual workbook.
-Once you answer those questions, leverage this article to evaluate the role of job aid tools to fill the gaps.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why does this matter?
 Standard one-size-fits-all sales methodologies no longer work.
 Competitors can license the same sales methodologies from the same vendors you can, so there is no competitive advantage to be had by adopting the latest sales methodology from the sales training industry.